ecarter-isp/test-terms/README.md

 # test-terms
-Just sandbox for testing some formatting ideas
+Just a sandbox for testing some formatting ideas...